-The Kansas City Chiefs and New York Giants have put just 15 times in their long histories, with the Giants holding a commanding 11–4 edge in the all-time series.
-That record looms over the Chiefs as Patrick Mahomes now looks to pull his team out of the worst start of his career.
+The Kansas City Chiefs and New York Giants have played each other just 15 times in history.
+And the Giants hold a commanding 11–4 edge in the all-time series.
+That record casts a huge shadow over the Chiefs as Patrick Mahomes looks to pull his team out of the worst start of his career.

 Advertisement